duglin/helloworld/README.md

 Most of what's in there should be obvious:
 - `image: gcr.io/kaniko-project/executor` defines the container image that will be used to actually do all of the work of building things.
-- `args` are the command line flags to pass to running container
+- `args` are the command line flags to pass to builder container
-- `env` defines some enviornment variables for the container
+- `env` defines some enviornment variables for that container
 - `parameters` define some parameters that users of the template can specify
 - `steps` allows for you to define a list of things to do in order to build the image